ngecom/openshiftSpringBootPostgres/README.md

   * Openshift CRC 1.14/1.15
   * Spring Tools 4 for Eclipse

-# Spring Boot REST API deploy in OpenShift CRC using odo.
+# Spring Boot REST API deploy on OpenShift CRC using odo.

 Scope of the project is to deploy spring boot REST API on Openshift and scale up to mulitple instance connected to your local POSTGRES.